 Choosing Accommodations in Myrtle Beach

-Myrtle Beach hotel rates are sky high during the season, especially on “the strip,” or Ocean Boulevard, so if traveling off-season is an option, that is definitely your best pick.
+Myrtle Beach hotel rates are sky high during the season, especially on “the strip,” or Ocean Boulevard, so if traveling off-season is an option, that is definitely your best option for the best hotels.
 If you have to go during the months between June and August, consider an Airbnb or even camping, a popular way to explore Myrtle Beach through a variety of family-friendly campgrounds.

-We have found some great rates at Hampton Inn & Suites Oceanfront Resort, where rooms have a living room, kitchen, and dining area.
+We have found some great rates at Hampton Inn & Suites Oceanfront Resort, where rooms have a living room, kitchen and dining area.
 We especially liked having a balcony with rocking chairs to enjoy the ocean view.
-Kids will love the outdoor playground, lazy river, plus outdoor, indoor, and kiddie pools.
+Kids will love the outdoor playground, lazy river, plus kiddie, indoor and outdoor pools.
 This will be a big money saver when you consider the hours of entertainment that the hotel amenities will provide.
 Did I mention that breakfast is also included for the whole family?
 Score!

 Anytime you stay at a place with a kitchenette or efficiency, you save money by cooking your own meals.
 This doesn’t have to be a stressful situation; think sandwiches, cereal, even microwave items if you really want to relax.
 This is one of my favorite ways to save money and do Myrtle Beach on a budget.